 Mumbi is a medical doctor, pursuing her Masters in Psychiatry at the University of Nairobi.
 She has worked in various clinical facilities, in general practice and mental health hospital settings; all of these experiences have enlighten her on the underserved, ignored demographic of individuals living with mental health problems.
 It has served as a stimulus and impetus for choosing mental health as her speciality of choice.
 Mumbi currently leads a monthly mental health support group, is assisting with the creation of an online/social media platform to help inform the public and support mental health advocacy, and is in the process of setting up a mental health chapter in Kenya for the World Medical Association, Junior Doctors Network Association.
 Her motto is life is about the journey and not the destination.

-Jessica is a 4th year undergraduate student completing her honours specialization in Psychology at Western University.
-She also works full-time as a Mental Health Worker at the Canadian Mental Health Association Middlesex in London, Ontario, Canada.
+Jessica is a Master of Health Information Science student at Western University.
+She has experience working as a Mental Health Worker at the Canadian Mental Health Association Middlesex in London, Ontario, Canada.
 Throughout her academic and professional career, Jessica has developed a strong interest in mental health, wellness promotion, and community development.
 She believes in the importance of creating inclusive spaces in which the rights, abilities, and potential of all people are upheld and celebrated.
 Jessica values people’s differences and places a large emphasis on working together to make our global community a better place, as alone we are small, but together we are mighty.

 We are always interested in hearing from people who are passionate about mental health and making a difference in their community!
 Our volunteers play a very important role in keeping VisAbility Kenya programs up and running and helping to create welcoming and inclusive spaces for all community members.
 We truly value the time and commitment our volunteers make to further our mission of ensuring people with mental illness have equal access to opportunities to live full and meaningful lives.
 The VisAbility Kenya team strives to create happier, healthier, and united communities, where everyone’s potential is recognized.